raianah/porcopion/introduction/README.md

 ___

 ### Status
-Twlight is still in BETA Phase, currently in 0.2.3 patch.
-Check `>help P1` in your [Discord Server](https://discord.com/download "Discord") with [Twlight Bot](https://discord.com/api/oauth2/authorize?client_id=828936914601246741&permissions=1409416310&scope=bot "Invite Link") to see the latest patch notes Currently the bot runs **35** commands!.
-The bot is currently under approval for [top.gg](https://top.gg/ "top.gg website").
+Twlight is still in BETA Phase, currently in 0.6.5 patch.
+Check `w!help` and `w!info` for more information and bot setup in your [Discord Server](https://discord.com/download "Discord") with [Twlight Bot](https://discord.com/api/oauth2/authorize?client_id=828936914601246741&permissions=1409416310&scope=bot "Invite Link") to see the latest patch notes Currently the bot runs **38** commands!.
+The bot is available on [top.gg]( https://top.gg/bot/828936914601246741#/ "Just Click") and [astrabots.xyz](https://astrabots.xyz/bot/828936914601246741 "Just Click").

 ### Community
-Want to know other updates?
-Join us [here](https://discord.gg/7v2fUjXN99 "Betagrounds Server")!
+Want to know other updates and join the beta program?
+Join us [here](https://discord.gg/7v2fUjXN99 "Twlight Server")!

 ### Suggestion
 Your suggestion will be highly appreciated!
-Through your Discord server, type `>suggest or sgg`, then input your suggestion and wait for hours to days depending on our availability.
-Otherwise email the creator at `guadalupesy2017@gmail.com` or send me a DM at `Irene Raianah#0718`.
+Go through the Twlight Server, under Twlight Beta channel, put `w!suggestion <your suggestion>`.

 ___